By: Claire Wilson. Last Updated: April 2022

 • Activities: Pharma – Manufacturing

-Gilead Sciences is the 13th biggest pharmaceutical company in the world (based on 2019 revenue).
+Gilead Sciences is the 13th biggest pharmaceutical company in the world (based on 2022 revenue).

 The Cork site is responsible for manufacturing, quality control, packaging, and release and distribution of 11 products.
 It is the company’s only site outside of Germany to focus on worldwide tablet supply.
-The products manufactured here account for approximately a quarter of the tablet-form drugs the company produces.
+The products manufactured here account for approximately a third of the tablet-form drugs the company produces.

 In 2018, Gilead Sciences opened a new QC laboratory facility after a €9.5m investment within their Carrigtwohill plant and in 2020 it announced further investment and 40 new jobs in Cork.